 |Year||Month||cycle (distance to the long-term trend (=0))|

-Consumers are again less gloomy in March than they were in the previous month.
-However, consumer confidence is still low and well below the long-term average over the past two decades.
-Producer confidence has improved slightly in March and is above its long-term average.
+Consumers are almost as pessimistic in May as they were in the previous month.
+However, consumer confidence is low and well below the long-term average over the past two decades.
+Producer confidence deteriorated again in May, but was above its long-term average.

 |Year||Month||Consumer confidence (average of the component questions)||Producer confidence (average of the component questions)|

-Households spent 6.2 percent more in January 2023 year on year, adjusted for price changes and differences in the shopping-day pattern.
-Just as in the previous months, they spent more on services but less on goods.
-In January 2022, non-essential shops and the service sector were faced with strict coronavirus measures.
+Households spent 0.8 percent more in March 2023 year on year, adjusted for price changes and shopping-day pattern.
+They spent more on services, but less on goods.

-In January, the volume of investments in tangible fixed assets was up by 9.3 percent year on year.
-This is mainly because of more investments in buildings, aircraft and passenger cars.
+The volume of investments in tangible fixed assets was up by 4.4 percent year on year.
+This is mainly due to more investments in buildings and passenger cars.

-In January 2023, the average daily output of the Dutch manufacturing industry was 2.9 percent lower than in January 2022.
-This is the first decline in almost two years.
+In March 2023, the average daily output of the Dutch manufacturing industry was 4.0 percent lower than in March 2022.
+Output also contracted year on year in the first two months of 2023.

-In Q4 2022, the number of hours worked, adjusted for seasonal effects, was 1.1 percent higher than in Q3 2022.
-Total hours worked by employees and self-employed people over Q4 2022 amounted to almost 3.7 billion.
+In Q1 2023, the number of hours worked, adjusted for seasonal effects, was 0.4 percent lower than in Q4 2022.
+Total hours worked by employees and self-employed people over Q1 2023 amounted to over 3.6 billion.

-In February, 356 thousand people aged 15 to 74 years were unemployed.
-As a result, the unemployment rate fell from 3.6 percent in January to 3.5 percent in February.
-From December through February, unemployment declined by an average of 3 thousand per month.
+In April 2023, 343 thousand people aged 15 to 74 years were unemployed.
+The unemployment rate in that month stood at 3.4 percent.
+From February through April, unemployment increased by an average of 6 thousand per month.